1 – Value for Money

 Simply put, considerably cheaper than at home.
 Electricity, Water, Property Tax, Property Maintenance Fees, Food and Drink, Public Transport and Daily Essentials – all available at a fraction of the cost that you would pay at home.

-So, with much lower ongoing property ownership and daily living costs, you are left with more cash with which to enjoy the numerous social activities and facilities available in Alanya – whether it’s nightlife, top quality cuisine, boat tours, scuba diving or pony trekking in the mountains, all of this and more is available in Alanya.
+So, with much lower ongoing property ownership and daily living costs, you are left with more cash with which to enjoy all that Alanya has to offer – whether it’s nightlife, top quality cuisine, boutique shopping, boat tours, scuba diving or pony trekking in the mountains, all of this and more is available.

 4 – Flexible Payment Solutions

-Whatever your Budget, We Aim to Please – Elite Group can offer a wide range of property, from Studio apartments to 4 bedroom detached villas with private pool and garden.
-We treat all clients with the utmost due care and respect and this includes accounting for their financial circumstances.
+Whatever your budget, we aim to please – Elite Group can offer a wide range of property, from studio apartments to 4 bedroom detached villas with private pool and garden.
+All clients are treated with the utmost due care and respect and this includes accounting for their financial circumstances.

 Want to pay cash – no problem!
 Want to spread your payments over a mutually agreed timeframe – we can do that!
 Want to purchase your property with the assistance of bank credit – certainly!
-Whatever your situation, we are sure that we have a solution.
+Whatever your situation, we are sure that we have a solution for all.

-With most developers, what you see if what you get!
-In line with our customer relationship policy, we are happy to tailor your apartment in accordance with your preferences.
-Want to change the colour of the bathroom tiles or the splashback in the kitchen? – we will change them!
-Want underfloor heating in the bathroom? – no problem!
+With most developers, what you see is what you get!
+In line with our customer relatonship policy, we are happy to tailor your apartment in accordance with your preferences.
+If any of the standard fittings – floor tiles, kitchen splashback etc. – do not meet with your approval, then we will offer you same cost alternatives.
 Nothing is too much trouble when purchasing with Elite Group (within reason of course)!
 Our customer is our first priority and we aim to please at all times.

 5 – Easy Access by Air

 We appreciate that one of your primary considerations when buying a property abroad is ease of access – how far is my property from the airport and how long will the airport transfer take?
-Up until recently, Alanya was served only by Antalya Airport, 135km to the west and a transfer time to Alanya centre of between 90 minutes – 2 hours.
+Up until the recent past, Alanya was served only by Antalya Airport, 135km to the west and a transfer time to Alanya centre of between 90 minutes – 2 hours.

-In 2011, however, Alanya-Gazipaşa airport opened for business – this airport is just 45km to the east of Alanya centre and the transfer time is just 30-40 minutes.
-If you happen to purchase at either of our projects located in Mahmutlar, then you can arrive at your apartment just 20 minutes after departing the airport!
+In 2011, however, Alanya-Gazipaşa airport opened for business – this airport is only 45km to the east of Alanya centre and the transfer time is just 30-40 minutes.
+In you happen to purchase a property further east of the city centre, then obviously this transfer time is reduced.

-In 2011, Alanya-Gazipaşa welcomed 29.000 arrivals – in 2018, the number of arrivals was in excess of 1 million!
-There are direct flights from many European cities during the summer season.
-During the winter months (when there are less direct flights), you can fly into this airport pretty much from anywhere in the world via Istanbul (the flight from Istanbul to Alanya-Gazipaşa takes around 1 hour) – for obvious reasons, Alanya-Gazipaşa has become the preferred airport of choice for both tourism visitors and second home owners in Alanya.
+In its first year of operations, Alanya-Gazipaşa welcomed just 29.000 passengers – in 2019, the number of passengers was 625.000!
+There are direct flights from many European cities during the summer season whilst, in the winter months, most flights arrive via Istanbul – the flight from Istanbul to Alanya-Gazipaşa takes around 1 hour.
+For obvious reasons, Alanya-Gazipaşa is now the preferred airport of choice for both tourist visitors and second home owners.

 6 – Turkish Residency and Citizenship

-Currently, visitors entering Turkey on a tourist visa can stay for a maximum of 90 days in any 180 day period – these days do not have to be consecutive.
+Currently, all foreigners entering Turkey on a tourist visa can stay for a maximum of 90 days in any 180 day period – these days do not have to be consecutive.

-However, for those owners that wish to come and go as they please, we recommend Turkish residency.
-All foreign property owners are eligible to apply for a residency permit.
-This eligibility applies to all and is not dependent on property value or the applicant’s country of origin – residency status means that you can travel to and from Turkey without any restriction (and negates the need for a visa).
+For those property owners that wish to come and go as they please, we recommend Turkish residency.
+All foreign property owners are eligible for this and once the residence permit has been received, the holder can then travel to and from Turkey without restriction and without the need for a visa.
 All new permits are issued with a validity period of 1 or 2 years, renewable all the while that the holder continues to own property in Turkey.

 Costs vary depending on which country the applicant normally resides – however, as a guide, applicants will pay around $25 for the 1st month of residency and $15 for each month thereafter.
-So, for a 1 year permit, these citizens would pay $190 (payable in TL on the day the application is submitted).
+So, for a 1 year permit, the cost would be $190 (payable in TL on the day the application is submitted).
 In addition, there is a cost of around 150 TL for the actual permit.

 Turkish Citizenship through Real Estate Acquisition